 SHT4xA is an automotive-grade digital sensor platform for measuring relative humidity and temperature with different accuracy gradings.
-It fulfills demanding reliability requirements for automotive applications, such as 85 °C/85 %RH accelerated life tests.
+It fulfills demanding reliability requirements for automotive applications, such as 85 °C/85 %RH accelerated life tests and is available as ASIL A Safety Element out of Context (SEooC) developed according to ISO 26262.
 The sensors can be interfaced via I2C or pulse-width modulation.
 An integrated heater allows for advanced on-board-diagnostics while the sensor element is designed for reliable operation in harsh conditions such as condensing environments.
 The four-pin dual-flat-no-leads package is suitable for surface mount technology (SMT) processing and can be ordered with a wettable flanks option